pepmartinez/keuss-server/docusaurus/docs/03-concepts.md

 Per-cluster Stats are also provided by Keuss; any of Keuss Stats providers can be used, but use of `mem` provider would not provide actual per-cluster stats in a multi-node cluster

+## Exchange

+A graph interconnecting queues -even on different namespaces and using different backends in different datacenters- can be defined by means of exchanges; one exchange is basically a consumer loop acting (popping) in a 'source' queue, and inserting (pushing) on zero or more queues, where the push on each queue is conditional and may modify the message in the process

+Exchanges can be created by config, or managed via REST; they are created in all nodes of a cluster, too, so they are fully distributed

 ## How all fits together

 1. One or more Stats objects are defined, each one with its own configuration